grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 # Mock Objects as a testing tool

 Remember one of the first chapters of this book, where I introduced mock objects and mentioned that I had lied to you about their true purpose and nature?
-Now that we have a lot more knowledge on object-oriented design (at least on a specific, opinionated view on it), we can truly understand where mocks come from and what thay are for.
+Now that we have a lot more knowledge of object-oriented design (at least on a specific, opinionated view on it), we can truly understand where mocks come from and what they are for.

 In this chapter, I won't say anything about the role of mock objects in test-driving object-oriented code yet.
 For now, I want to focus on justifying their place in the context of testing objects written in the style that I described in part 2.